moth-quantum/quantum-audio/README.md

 For more information on contributing to Code and Documentation, please review [Contributing Guidelines](https://github.com/moth-quantum/quantum-audio/blob/main/CONTRIBUTING.md)

 ## 🚩 Future Releases <a id="future-releases"></a>
-We're excited to keep the package updated with features and improvements as the community evolves!<br> Quantum Audio Package `v0.1.0` is a gradual upgrade from `v0.0.2` with a focus on the core architectural changes.
+We're excited to keep the package updated with features and improvements as the community evolves!<br> Quantum Audio Package `v0.1.0` is a upgrade from `v0.0.2` with a focus on the core architectural changes.
 In future releases, we plan to introduce other schemes from Quantum Audio Literature along with Base Scheme Classes to support a generic structure for future research contributions.

 ## ✅ Citing <a id="citing"></a>